"Learn from his hard won experiences"

 In 2009 Troy took part in a national speaking tour with Mark Donaldson VC visiting Australian military bases and institutions.

-Troy's humble and engaging presentation style will transport you around the world and leave you on the edge of your seat.
+Troy's humble yet engaging presentation style will transport you around the world and leave you on the edge of your seat.
+He is available for speaking opportunities at conferences, seminars and workshops.